H-Schott/MultiScaleErosion/README.md

 # Multi-scale Erosion source code

 This is the release code for the paper *Terrain Amplification using Multi-scale Erosion*, to be published in Transactions on Graphics.
 Please reference this article when using the source code.
+A small mono-scale example is also available on ShaderToy : https://www.shadertoy.com/view/XX2XWD.

 ![](teaser.png)